 Jackie never complained about anything … ever.
-Jackie did what God wanted her to do.
-Yep, the God in which she still believed.
-Jackie’s God was okay with me, because her god was the LDS/Mormon God that gave men the right to God’s revelation and women the commandment to listen to men as they received God’s revelations.
+Jackie did what "God" wanted her to do—yep, the God in which she still believed.
+Jackie’s God was okay with me, because her God was the LDS/Mormon God who gave men the right to His revelation and women the commandment to listen to men as they received God’s revelations.
 I can’t speak for why Jackie followed me all of those years, but I knew her God well.
-Since Jackie was comfortable with following her God, I assumed she was comfortable following me.
+Because Jackie was comfortable with following her God, I assumed she was comfortable following me.

 Because I chose the life of a migrant worker, the migratory lifestyle kept Paula from seeing Brittany and Joshua.
 After I tried to get back with Paula before Jackie and I were married, even giving her custody of Brittany, whom she quickly gave back to me, she didn’t try to see the kids until after we were married.

 I’m sure all my moving around hurt Paula a lot.
 But she had made the choice not to be their mother.
 She had given up full custody and control to me.
-But what neither she nor I had anticipated, was my brain’s transfiguration.
+What neither she nor I had anticipated, however, was my brain’s transfiguration.
 She thought I had gone bonkers.
 According to this screwed-up world, I had.

-After the wheat fields were planted in the Spring of 1989, I quit, loaded up the family and I decided to move to the Pacific Northwest near Seattle.
-I mentioned the LDS/Mormon fanatic friend whom I embraced after I had met one of my incognito mentors at the Defense Language Institute in Monterey, Jeff Thomas.
-It didn’t work out too well reuniting with Kyle Williams hadn't worked very well, but I thought Jeff would be more receptive to the idea that the LDS/Mormon religion was bullshit.
+After the wheat fields were planted in the Spring of 1989, I quit my job, loaded up the family, and decided to move to the Pacific Northwest near Seattle.
+I mentioned the LDS/Mormon fanatic friend, Jeff Thomas, whom I'd embraced after I had met one of my incognito mentors at the Defense Language Institute in Monterey.
+Reuniting with Kyle Williams hadn't worked very well, but I thought Jeff would be more receptive to the idea that the LDS/Mormon religion wasn't true.
 Jeff and his wife, Brenda, lived in Seattle, Washington.

-When I got back into our truck after getting the job, Brittany had pulled her sweater over her face and Jackie was silent and sternly looking straight ahead.
+After getting the job, I got back into our truck.
+Brittany had pulled her sweater over her face and Jackie was silent and sternly looking straight ahead.
 You could feel the tension.

 “What’s wrong, Sweetheart?”
 I gently asked Brittany.